mindkin/hourfleet/docs/howitworks.md

 As your customers do various things on your network, such as: create new accounts, verify their credentials, book and use cars, etc. Those events create 'alerts' that can be viewed.
 You can keep up to date with these alerts in the Operational Dashboard.

-Alerts have varying levels: Urgent, Important, OfInterest, Security and Noise.
+Alerts have varying levels: 'Urgent', 'Important', 'OfInterest', 'Security' and 'Noise'.
 You can filter this level to focus on what is important to you.
 You can also dismiss any specific alert to keep the list shorter.
+All items in the list will expire after some time (7 days by default).

 If you want to receive your alerts in other apps, such as: Slack, Intercom, Trello, email etc. you can setup Zapier.com to relay the alert to your favorite apps.
 See [Zapier Integration](zapier.html) for more details on how to set that up.